 Add the hero property

-hero property as type
+hero property is typed as an instance of

-Hero class is over in the
+Hero class is still in the

 Hero class from